Chart Color Schemes

 An assessment of population growth drivers in Bondi reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population for the Bondi statistical area (Lv2) is around 10,977.
-This figure reflects a growth of 566 people since the 2021 Census, which reported a population of 10,411.
-The increase was inferred from AreaSearch's estimation of the resident population at 10,966 in June 2024, based on the latest ERP data release by the ABS, and an additional 43 validated new addresses since the Census date.
-This results in a population density ratio of 12,764 persons per square kilometer, placing Bondi in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, Bondi has shown resilient growth patterns with a compound annual growth rate of 0.2%.
-The area's population growth was primarily driven by overseas migration, contributing approximately 78.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area around the suburb of Bondi, its population is estimated at around 10,998 as of Feb 2026.
+This reflects an increase of 587 people (5.6%) since the 2021 Census, which reported a population of 10,411 people.
+The change is inferred from the resident population of 10,966 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 53 validated new addresses since the Census date.
+This level of population equates to a density ratio of 12,788 persons per square kilometer, placing Bondi in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Bondi has demonstrated resilient growth patterns with a compound annual growth rate of 0.2%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 78.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population